mrgoodsire/AgeofAshes/Session_Notes.md

 ### Main Corridor

 We follow the slime trail from the collapsed lower level to the bottom door.
-Asemer open the door to hallway.
+Asemar open the door to hallway.

 ### Painted Corridor